Waldoz53/amethyst-todo/README.md

 # Amethyst To Do List
-A to do list built with React Typescript + Tauri.
-Built as a lightweight cross platform app.
+A to do list built with React Typescript + turned into a lightweight cross platform app with Tauri

+## Plugins used:
+Updater, Process, Dialog

-## Future Plans
+## Future Plans:
 1. Reorganize code
 2. Settings page for:
 3. ...modifying auto delete on completion